- Home

 For example, by repaying some or all of your debt during your lifetime, you can increase the amount you can leave to beneficiaries when you die.

-You might also find that your financial circumstances change over time.
+You might also find that your financial circumstances have changed over time.
 For example, you may receive an inheritance or work bonus that means you have the spare money to repay debts, such as your mortgage or equity release loan.

 Life plans can also change.
-For example, you may want to downsize and find you cannot take your equity release plan with you, if your lender’s terms won’t allow it.
+You may decide you want to downsize and find you cannot take your equity release plan with you, if your lender’s terms won’t allow it.
 Or you may not want to transfer your debt to a new property, and plan to pay it off before you move.

 Can you repay your equity release loan early?

-Equity release providers are increasingly offering flexible products, and in March 2022 the Equity Release Council, the trade body for the equity release sector, said that all new lifetime mortgage products offered by its members must include the facility to make penalty-free partial repayments, subject to lender criteria.
+Equity release plans have become increasingly flexible in recent years, and in March 2022 the Equity Release Council, the trade body for the equity release sector, said that all new lifetime mortgage products offered by its members must enable customers to make penalty-free partial repayments, subject to meeting lender criteria.

 Providers typically limit the amount you can repay each year at up to 10% of your capital loan.
 However, terms vary widely and some lenders will let you make higher repayments.

 If you want to pay off your entire equity release loan early, you may be able to do this.
 Bear in mind, though, that early repayment charges in this scenario can be high.
 If you think you might want to repay your loan in full at some stage, it’s important to check the lender’s small print carefully.
-Some lenders offer fixed or defined early repayment charges that could reduce the impact of these charges, for example.
+Some lenders offer fixed or defined early repayment charges that could reduce the impact, for example.

 In some cases, you might not incur any charges if you want to repay your equity release loan early.
 However, this will usually only apply if your lender provides what’s known as ‘downsizing protection’.
 Downsizing protection generally kicks in if you’ve held your lifetime mortgage for a number of years, typically three or five years, and you want to move home but you can’t take your lifetime mortgage to your new home because it doesn’t meet your provider’s lending conditions at the time.
 If this happens (and provided you can afford to do so), you should be able to repay your lifetime mortgage without penalty.
 Some new lifetime mortgages include downsizing protection from day one.